django-commons/django-typer/doc/source/shell_completion.rst

 Enabling Completions in Development Environments
 ------------------------------------------------

-Most shells work best when the manage script is installed on the system path.
+Most shells work best when the manage script is installed as an executable on the system path.
 This is not always the case, especially in development environments.
 In these scenarios completion installation *should still work*, but you may need to always invoke the script from the same path.
 Fish_ may not work at all in this mode.

 Integrating with Other CLI Completion Libraries